Anita Gillette: Career

-Gillette studied at the Peabody Conservatory and made her Broadway debut in Gypsy in 1959.
-Additional Broadway credits include Carnival!, All American, Mr. President, Kelly, Jimmy, Guys and Dolls, Don't Drink the Water, Cabaret, They're Playing Our Song, Brighton Beach Memoirs, and Chapter Two, for which she was nominated for the Tony Award for Best Actress in a Play.
-She received a 1960 Theatre World Award for her performance in Russell Patterson's Sketchbook.

 Television and film

 Gillette's first television appearance was on The Ed Sullivan Show in 1963.
 She joined the cast of The Edge of Night in 1967, leaving the next year.
 Gillette's biggest exposure on a national scale came as a celebrity guest on various New York City-based game shows, mostly those produced by Goodson-Todman and Bob Stewart.
 She served as a semi-regular on the syndicated What's My Line?, Match Game and the various Pyramid series, among others.
-She also appeared with Robert Alda as a contestant on Fast Draw.
+She also appeared with Robert Alda as a panelist on Fast Draw.

 Gillette's roles in the 1970s included the short-lived series Me and the Chimp with Ted Bessell and Bob & Carol & Ted & Alice with a then-unknown Robert Urich and a young Jodie Foster.
 She also appeared in Norman Lear's All That Glitters (1977), and TV movies such as A Matter of Wife... and Death (1975) and It Happened at Lakewood Manor (1977).

-The 1980s marked Gillette's transition from Broadway and television into a character film actress.
-Prior to this transition, she had sizeable television roles as Nancy Baxter on the national run of The Baxters, Quincy's second wife Dr. W. Emily Hanover on the last season of Quincy M.E. (having previously portrayed his deceased first wife Helen Quincy in a flashback), and a role on Search for Tomorrow at the end of that series' long run, as well as the early David Chase series Almost Grown (1988–1989).
+The 1980s marked Gillette's transition from Broadway and television into film.
+Prior to this transition, she had sizeable television roles as Nancy Baxter on the national run of The Baxters, Dr. W. Emily Hanover, Dr. R. Quincy (Jack Klugman)'s second wife on the eighth and final season of Quincy, M.E. (having previously portrayed his deceased first wife Helen Quincy in a flashback), a role on Search for Tomorrow at the end of that series' long run, and the David Chase series Almost Grown (1988–1989).